aguxez/telack/README.md

 # telack
-Telegram - Slack relay bot.
+Telegram - Slack webhook system.

 Telack is a simple relay between Slack and Telegram.
 Instructions are in the documents, just get it up and running and you're good to go;
 start sending messages between your Slack team and Telegram group (Because talking just with the bot isn't really brilliant, right?)